-- Just down the road in Yucca Valley, one can find most any service and supply necessary; from major grocery stores and ubiquitous fast food joints, to auto lube and tunes.
+* Just down the road in Yucca Valley, one can find most any service and supply necessary: from major grocery stores, retailers and ubiquitous fast-food joints, to auto lube and tire repair.

 * Nomad Ventures is the local place to get climbing gear, guidebooks and information about the climbing in Joshua Tree.
 The folks are friendly and very knowledgeable.

-* Guide books for the area range from the no frills Bartlett guides to the fairly exhaustive Vogel guides as well as a couple of bouldering specific guides.
+* Guide books for the area range from the collectible Wolfe guidebooks to the no frills Bartlett guides to the more recent Miramontes and Vogel guides.
+Additionally, there are several bouldering specific guides (Fry, Gingery, Miramontes).
 All have something that the other doesn't.

 - From Palm Springs Airport (PSP) to the West Entrance is 43.6 miles